AnnaLenavonBehren/DepthEstimation/README.md

 # Depth Estimation

-This project includes the implementation of different approaches to 3D gaze depth estimation:
+This project includes the implementation of different approaches to 3D gaze distance estimation:

 ### Center and Vergence